HOW TO BREAK MY LEASE

 PRICING AND FEES ON FURNISHED SHORT TERM RENTALS

 You will notice that the price of a “Furnished short term rental” compared to a more normal 12 month rental can be anywhere from 10% to 100% higher, and up!
+Yes, unfortunately there is usually a price to pay for temporary housing!
 Also note that the price really spikes in the summer months when the demand is ferocious for furnished short term apartments as many young professionals are looking for places to stay during their summer internships.

 Of course, there may be hidden fees too on furnished short term rentals, so make sure you always ask the lister about the following: cleaning fees, application fees, credit check fees, and hotel taxes.
 Make sure you have an understanding of all fees, which should all be disclosed on the listing by the way.
 (If not please let us know!).

-Like “short term rental”, the term “sublet” is used for many different situations in NYC.
+Like the term “short term rental”, the term “sublet” is used for many different situations in NYC.
 First, what is a sublet?”